rackerlabs/arsenal/doc/source/configuration.rst

 +++++++++++++

-**image_weights** is a dictionary option where the keys are names of images as strings, and the values are the associated weights as integers.
+**image_weights** is a dictionary option where the keys are names of images as strings, and the values are the associated weights as non-negative integers.
 This dictionary is referred to by Arsenal whenever a built-in image selection function, such as ``arsenal.strategy.choose_weighted_images_force_distribution``, has to make a decision on which image(s) to choose to cache to available nodes.